-- Basic knowledge of various cranes including tower, portal boom, slewing mobile and derrick cranes to name a few.
+- Basic knowledge of various cranes including the tower, portal boom, slewing mobile and derrick cranes to name a few.

 - Understand mathematical calculations for measuring loads

-A dogging license is the basis to a potential career in the Rigging industry.
+A dogging license is a basis to a potential career in the Rigging industry.
 Once you have successfully completed this course, you are eligible to undertake a Basic Rigging Course followed by the Intermediate Rigging and on to an Advanced Rigging course.
 The DG Class HRWL enables you to gain employment in various industries including construction, mining, offshore drilling and more.

-We operate our dogging courses are run on a regularly basis.
+We operate our dogging courses are run on a regular basis.
 If you would like to secure your spot on the next course, please contact our bookings team on firstname.lastname@example.org or alternatively call 07 5658 0040

 This is a 5-day course involving high quality face to face training at our training facility in Pinkenba, QLD.